brianary/scripts/README.md

 - **[Set-ConsoleColorTheme.ps1](Set-ConsoleColorTheme.ps1)**: Overrides ConsoleClass window color palette entries with a preset color theme.
 - **[Set-JsonProperty.ps1](Set-JsonProperty.ps1)**: Sets a property of arbitrary depth in a JSON string.
 - **[Set-ParameterDefault.ps1](Set-ParameterDefault.ps1)**: Assigns a value to use for the specified cmdlet parameter to use when one is not specified.
-- :new: **[Set-RegexReplace.ps1](Set-RegexReplace.ps1)**: Updates text found with Select-String, using a regular expression replacement template.
+- **[Set-RegexReplace.ps1](Set-RegexReplace.ps1)**: Updates text found with Select-String, using a regular expression replacement template.
 - **[Set-VSCodeSetting.ps1](Set-VSCodeSetting.ps1)**: Sets a VSCode setting.
 - **[Show-DataRef.ps1](Show-DataRef.ps1)**: Display an HTML view of an XML schema or WSDL using Saxon.
 - **[Show-Time.ps1](Show-Time.ps1)**: Displays a formatted date using powerline font characters.